AlexCourtney18/Challenge1/README.md

 Starting code was provided by Horiseon Social Solutions, Inc.

 # License
-All licenses belong to Hoiseon Social Solutions, Inc.
+All licenses belong to Horiseon Social Solutions, Inc.

 # Tests
 To test content, click the links in the navigation section within the header.
 Links will take you to the described section of the content.